Hitman350/Cerberus/cerberus-backend/PROJECT_CONTEXT.md

 ## **1. Project Vision & Current State**

 -   **High-Level Vision:** To build a secure, high-performance, and scalable multi-chain DeFi wallet backend, acting as the central nervous system for a world-class user-facing application.
 -   **Current Goal:** We are building the foundational MVP.
-Having completed the data and blockchain layers, our next focus is to build the service layer that contains our core business logic.
+Having completed all backend logic, our next focus is to build the API layer to expose this functionality to the world.
--   **Current Status:** We have completed Phases 0, 1, and 2.
-We are now starting **Phase 3: Core Business Logic & Services**.
+-   **Current Status:** We have completed Phases 0, 1, 2, and 3.
+We are now starting **Phase 4: API Layer & Security Hardening**.

 ---